 Oenophiles (those who really enjoy wine) such as Love & Lavender will love this wedding guest book alternative!
 Guests can either sign their names and messages directly onto a bottle or via custom wine labels.
 Years later, pop the cork and drink to celebrate a milestone wedding anniversary.
 A wine theme guest book provides both a fun idea on your special day as well as an event to dream about and look forward to in the future.

 Initial Wedding Shadow Box

-If you like to save wine corks too (I Google’d and couldn’t find a cool name for this type of collector!), this idea to incorporate into your wedding guest book is pictured below.
-Guests sign a cork and place it into a shadow box.
+If you like to save wine corks too (I Google’d and couldn’t find a cool name for this type of collector!), this great idea to incorporate into your wedding guest book is pictured below.
+Guests sign a wine cork and place it into a shadow box.